RecipeMD/RecipeMD/specification.md

 #### Name

-If a name contains a [inline-link](https://spec.commonmark.org/0.28/#inline-link), the [link-text](https://spec.commonmark.org/0.28/#link-text) becomes the name of the ingredient.
+If a name contains an [inline-link](https://spec.commonmark.org/0.28/#inline-link), the [link-text](https://spec.commonmark.org/0.28/#link-text) represents the common name of the ingredient and the [link-destination](https://spec.commonmark.org/0.28/#link-destination) specifies a resource that contains a recipe for the ingredient.

-If the linked recipe specifies a yield and the ingredient does not specify an amount, the yield of the linked recipe becomes the amount of the ingredient.
-The tags of the linked recipe are added to the tags of the recipe.
+Otherwise, the name is taken litteraly as the common name of the ingredient.

 ### Ingredient Group